Steven R. McQueen

-Steven Chadwick McQueen (born July 13, 1988), known professionally as Steven R. McQueen, is an American actor, best known for his role as Jeremy Gilbert in The CW fantasy supernatural drama The Vampire Diaries from 2009 to 2015 and in 2017, and its spin-off Legacies in 2018.
+Steven Chadwick McQueen, known professionally as Steven R. McQueen, is an American actor, best known for his role as Jeremy Gilbert in The CW fantasy supernatural drama The Vampire Diaries from 2009 to 2015 and in 2017, and its spin-off Legacies in 2018.
 He also starred as Jimmy Borrelli in the NBC dramas Chicago Fire from 2015 to 2016 and Chicago P.D. in 2016, part of the One Chicago franchise.

 Early life

-McQueen was born in Los Angeles on July 13, 1988, to Stacey, a humanitarian and former actress, and Chad McQueen, a race car driver and former actor.
+McQueen was born to Stacey, a humanitarian and former actress, and Chad McQueen, a race car driver and former actor.
 His paternal grandparents are actor Steve McQueen and Filipino actress Neile Adams.
 His stepfather, Luc Robitaille, is a Hockey Hall of Fame-honored professional ice hockey executive and former player.
 McQueen is the oldest of four children with a half-brother, Chase, and a half-sister, Madison, from his father's remarriage and a half-brother, Jesse Robitaille, from his mother's remarriage.
 His stage name is "Steven R. McQueen", the "R" referring to his stepfather's surname Robitaille.
 McQueen described his relationship with his father and his stepfather in an interview with the New York Post, "My stepdad has been more like a biological dad in my life.
 I'm pretty close with my biological dad, but I think of him more like an uncle.
 It's a good relationship."

 In his mid-teens, McQueen moved around from city to city with his parents, including living in Detroit and being home-schooled until his graduation.
 It was while living in Detroit that he started watching movies, including those of his grandfather, "From there, my passion for it slowly unfolded.
 I went to a couple of classes and I grew to love it."
 Eventually, he packed his bags, moved back to Los Angeles and started taking acting classes.